Double Dragon 3: the Arcade Game

 All of the above flaws could at least be tolerated if the general gameplay was at least functional.
 But the game fails even in that basic regard.
 The controls are sluggish as if the game is running at a sub-optimal framerate.
 Beyond the lethargic pace and controls the hit detection is absolutely awful.
 Hits frequently miss even though you are squarely punching an enemy in the face.
 What makes the combat feel even worse than these issues is the removal of the stun animation from enemies.
 Because of this every exchange results in trading damage, making the game significantly harder.
 And it is not as if the game needed any more help in that regard.

 I wouldn’t even say Double Dragon 3 is difficult; it is incredibly cheap.
 All characters start out with different amounts of health, from the Lee Brothers 250 to the Oyama brothers at 375.
 The amount of damage they take per hit also varies.
 But you will barely notice the difference.
 By the second level the cheap hits pile up with every punch removing 50 meter chunks.
 Add in the hit detection issues and the aggressive AI and more than likely you will die every minute or so.
-The game is generous with coins so death doesn’t matter much.
-But if you aren’t having fun playing the game why bother?
+The game is generous with coins so death does not matter much.
+But if you are not having fun playing the game why bother?
 I had to force myself to finish the game for review to give it a fair shake.
 I probably should not have bothered.

 In Closing